The managers present management as a profession, though there are divergent views. The professionalization of management is still far from complete.

 The Following criteria or standards are needed for evaluating Management as a profession:

-- formalized method of acquiring training and experience.
+- Formalized method of acquiring employee training and experience.

-- the charging fees, based on services with the due regard for the priority of services over the desire for monetary reward.
+- The charging fees are based on services with due regard for the priority of services over the desire for monetary reward.

 Management now processes all qualifications of a profession.